Aidan-McNay/fast-robots-docs/docs/lab10.rst

-For our motion model, we want to be able to compute the control input from a current and previous pose (with poses being expressed as the current :math:`(x,y)` coordinates of the robot, as well as its angle :math:`\theta`). ``compute_control`` determines the initial rotation, translation, and final rotation (a.k.a control inputs) needed to achieve this change (implemented using the given trigonometric functions from lecture):
+For our motion model, we want to be able to compute the control input from a current and previous pose (with poses being expressed as the current :math:`(x,y)` coordinates of the robot, as well as its angle :math:`\theta`), in the form of an initial rotation, translation, and final rotation.

 .. code-block:: python